Therapy in Boston and online across MA

 Ready to stop stressing and overthinking?

 Your mind rarely slows down.
 You replay conversations, obsess over mistakes, and analyze everything you could’ve done differently.
 Overthinking has become your default—even when it leaves you exhausted and overwhelmed.
 You tie your worth to how well you perform, trying to avoid failure at all costs.
-But perfectionism doesn’t protect you—it just drains you.
+Perfectionism doesn’t protect you.
+It exhausts you.
 You’re constantly chasing a sense of “enough” that never seems to arrive.

 You feel like you’re always bracing for impact.
 Even during calm moments, you’re waiting for something bad to happen—like you can’t fully relax because the other shoe might drop.
 You’re constantly scanning for danger, disappointment, or rejection, and it’s hard to trust when things are good.
 Rest feels unfamiliar.
 You’re so used to being on edge that peace almost feels unsafe.